internetarchive/dweb-mirror/README.md

-If you disk space is getting full, its perfectly safe to delete any subdirectories (except `archiveorg/.hashstore`), and the server will refetch anything else it needs next time youbrowse to the item while connected to the internet.
+If you disk space is getting full, its perfectly safe to delete any subdirectories (except `archiveorg/.hashstore`), and the server will refetch anything else it needs next time you browse to the item while connected to the internet.
 Its also safe to move directories to an attached USB (underneath a `archiveorg` directory at the top level of the disk) It is also safe to move attached USB's from one device to another.